Amphetamine: Dependence and withdrawal

 Drug tolerance develops rapidly in amphetamine abuse (i.e., recreational amphetamine use), so periods of extended abuse require increasingly larger doses of the drug in order to achieve the same effect.

 According to a Cochrane review on withdrawal in individuals who compulsively use amphetamine and methamphetamine, "when chronic heavy users abruptly discontinue amphetamine use, many report a time-limited withdrawal syndrome that occurs within 24 hours of their last dose."
 This review noted that withdrawal symptoms in chronic, high-dose users are frequent, occurring in roughly 88% of cases, and persist for 3–4 weeks with a marked "crash" phase occurring during the first week.
 Amphetamine withdrawal symptoms can include anxiety, drug craving, depressed mood, fatigue, increased appetite, increased movement or decreased movement, lack of motivation, sleeplessness or sleepiness, and lucid dreams.
 The review indicated that the severity of withdrawal symptoms is positively correlated with the age of the individual and the extent of their dependence.

 According to a 2025 review, the discontinuation of amphetamine at therapeutic doses does not typically result in withdrawal symptoms.
-Discontinuation may unmask or cause a rebound of ADHD symptoms due to the cessation of treatment-related drug effects.
+Discontinuation of amphetamine may cause a recurrence of ADHD symptoms due to the cessation of treatment-related drug effects.
 In cases where mild withdrawal symptoms do occur, they can be avoided by tapering the dose.
 Unlike amphetamine abuse, where drug tolerance necessitates escalating doses to achieve the same effect, tolerance to clinically relevant doses of amphetamine plateaus after the initial titration period, and "drug holidays" (i.e., temporary treatment discontinuation) are not required to prevent the development of tolerance.
+A 2026 systematic review on ADHD medication tolerance found evidence of tolerance developing to some affective state effects of amphetamine (e.g., positive mood and drug liking) within two weeks of daily use, but little to no evidence of long-term tolerance to its therapeutic or cardiovascular effects.